The Bankrate promise

 One of the best ways to get yourself closer to a free flight or hotel stay is to apply for a new travel credit card and meet the requirements to earn the welcome bonus.

-For example, The Platinum Card® from American Express offers a welcome bonus of 80,000 Amex points after you spend $6,000 within six months of account opening — which is worth $800 when redeemed through American Express Travel.
-However, this offer could be worth up to $1,680 in travel when redeemed with high-value transfer partners, according to our points and miles valuations.
+For example, The Platinum Card® from American Express offers a welcome bonus of up to 80,000 Amex Membership Rewards points after you spend $8,000 within six months of account opening — which is worth $800 when redeemed through American Express Travel.

 It’s easy to see how a large welcome bonus can make paying an annual fee worth it, at least for the first year.
 But many travel credit cards also offer benefits that are worth more than their annual fees.